tsjazil/ktunotifications/README.md

 # ktunotifications
-Script to view Notifications of KTU using dmenu & fzf
+Simple Script to view Notifications of KTU using dmenu & fzf

 📎 Requirements
 --